tangrams/tangram-tutorial/src/Assets/markdown/styling.md

 ## Styling

 Let's talk about styling with `lines` by adding country borders.
-Since our geojson represents each country as a polygon or multipolygon, we know that there are edges (or lines) in between each vertex (or point).
+Since our GeoJSON represents each country as a polygon or multipolygon, we know that there are edges (or lines) in between each vertex (or point).
 We can use the `lines` style to draw these borders.
 And since we're using the same layer of data ('&#95;countryStyle'), we can simply declare a new style under the `draw` block.

 [section]